-Given that we have already argued that the proposals, in a number of key respects, do not provide an accurate measurement of risk, (and in particular they do not reflect at all the international diversification benefits of lending to developing countries), we are forced to consider the second of these alternatives.
+Given that, as we show below, Basle 2, in a number of key respects, does not provide an accurate measurement of risk, (and in particular it does not reflect at all the international diversification benefits of lending to developing countries), we are forced to consider the second of these alternatives.
 However, the question remains: how could the large financial and business sectors in developed countries influence the Accord in this way?
 We suggest two factors that may shed light on this issue.